• Home

 BackTheMAC

 When is a salary not a salary?
 As Bill Clinton once said it depends on what you mean by ‘is’ is.
-The UKBA policy of the last 10 years continues unchanged under the new administration and we are paying for it with our taxes and jobs, it is an issue which particularly affects the IT services industry.
+The Home Office / UKBA policy from 2000 continues unchanged with each new administration and we are paying for it with our jobs and the Government is losing tax revenue.
+It is an issue which particularly affects the Information Technology services industry.

-This example shows just how much tax and NI is lost when a foreign service company brings in a migrant worker using the UKBA ‘salary package’ concept rather than employing a resident.
+This example shows just how much tax and NI is lost per year when a company ‘onshores’ a migrant worker into the UK and pays them using the UKBA ‘Salary Package’ rate which can include business expenses, rather than paying the worker a true taxable salary as would be the case if they employed a resident worker instead.

 Picture